DFE-Digital/architecture/principles/business-architecture-principles.md

 **Implications**

-*	•	All business architecture initiatives must demonstrate how they contribute to business success.
+*	All business architecture initiatives must demonstrate how they contribute to business success
-*	A solid understanding of DfE strategy and goals is a pre-requisite to embarking on business architecture.
+*	Stakeholders play an important part in business architecture, their buy in and active engagement are essential to success